w3c/wai-media-guide/description.md

 ### Creating a Separate Described Video - If Descriptions Do Not Fit in Spaces

-If all the descriptions do **not** fit in the spaces _(as described in @@ above)_, you'll need to develop a separate audio file and also edit the visual track.
+If all the descriptions do **not** fit in the spaces _(as described in [Space in audio above](#space)_, @@you'll need to develop a separate audio file and also edit the visual track.
 This requires skills and software for audio recording, audio editing, and video editing.

 The process to develop a separate audio file and edit the visual track is basically:
 1. Write out the descriptions.
 See [Tips for Writing Descriptions below](#writing).